alexclark-nz/modalz/README.md

 ## Usage

+JavaScript:

 ```javascript
 import "modalz";
 ```

-For the CSS, run the following from withinn your project root to copy and paste the base styles:
+For the CSS, run the following from within your project root to copy and paste the base styles.
+You can then override this through the variables, or however you like.

 ```
 cp node_modules/modalz/src/style.css path/to/your/projects/styles
 ```

-You can then override this through the variables, or however you like.
+Example markup:

 ```html
 <button data-modal="example">Example Modal</button>